 Required Element 3.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence introductory to more advanced learning activities and builds on previous knowledge (except DI) or experience to achieve the expected depth and breadth of knowledge (except DI) and competency by completion of the program. c.
 Culminates in experiences to demonstrate entry-level competence.
 DPD: A curriculum map must be developed that: a.
 Identifies didactic courses which occur in various settings or practice areas that students will complete to meet the required curriculum components and core knowledge. b.
 Sequentially and logically organizes the progression of didactic courses from introductory to more advanced learning activities and builds on previous knowledge or experience to achieve the expected depth and breadth of knowledge by completion of the program.
 Describe any differences in curriculum of core knowledge and/or competency are attained through an ISPP and/or optional international experiences, if applicable.
 CP, DI, DT, FDE: Describe the culminating experiences and explain how they enable students/interns to demonstrate entry-level competence. aligned with core knowledge (use template titled "KRDN Curriculum Map").
 DI: A curriculum map of supervised practice experiences aligned with core competencies (use template titled "CRDN Curriculum Map").
 Supervised practice rotation schedule(s) showing how supervised practice experiences progress from introductory to demonstration of entry-level competence and demonstrate the program has adequate placement for its requested maximum enrollment.
 CP, FDE: A curriculum map of didactic courses and supervised practice experiences aligned with core knowledge and competencies (use template titled "KRDN/CRDN Curriculum Map").
 Supervised practice rotation schedule(s) showing how supervised practice experiences progress from introductory to demonstration of entry-level competence and demonstrate the program has adequate placement for its requested maximum enrollment.
 DT: A curriculum map of didactic and supervised practice experienced aligned with core competencies (use template titled "KNDT/CNDT Curriculum Map").
-Supervised practice rotation schedule(s) showing how supervised practice experienced aligned with core competencies (use template titled "KNDT/CNDT Curriculum Map").
-Supervised practice rotation schedule(s) showing how supervised practice experiences progress from introductory to demonstration of entry-level competence and demonstrate the program has adequate placement for its requested discussions of curricular planning
+Supervised practice rotation schedule(s) showing how supervised practice experiences progress from introductory to demonstration of entry-level competence and demonstration of entry-level competence experiences progress from introductory to demonstration of entry-level competence and demonstrate the program has adequate placement for its requested discussions of curricular planning

 Required Element 3.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence maximum enrollment.
-Curriculum Map Curriculum map must reflect the CRDNs, KRDNs, or CNDTs noted in the Assessment Table (RE 4.1).
+Curriculum map must reflect the CRDNs, KRDNs, or CNDTs noted in the Assessment Table (RE 4.1).
 The map may reflect the knowledge and competencies that are relevant in courses or rotations as determined by the program.